OutSystems/docs-product/src/develop/ui/patterns/web/content/blankslate.md

     ![](<images/blankslate-3-ss.png>)

-    By default, the Blank Slate widget contains an icon and some text.
-You can change these if required.
+    By default, the Blank Slate widget contains icon and text placeholders.

-1. Add your content to the placeholder.
-In this example we change the icon.
-To do this, from the Widget Tree, select the Icon, and on the **Properties** tab, from the **Name** drop-down, select the icon you want to display.
+1. Add your content to the placeholders.
+In this example we change the icon to a camera icon by selecting Icon placeholder, and on the **Properties** tab, from the **Name** drop-down, selecting the camera icon.
+We also enter new text in the Text placeholder.

     ![](<images/blankslate-4-ss.png>)